ehrscape/R-project/README.md

 devtools::install_github("username/packagename")
 ```

-An example of the second line in for one of the packages in this repository would be
+An example of the second line for one of the packages in this repository would be

 ```r
 devtools::install_github("ehrscape/R-project/AnalyzeGPS")